libgeos/geos/README.md

 ## Style

-To format your code into the desired style, use astyle 3.1 (included in source tree, see tools/astyle)
+To format your code into the desired style, use the astyle version included in source tree:

-    astyle --style=stroustrup \
-           --unpad-paren \
-           --pad-header \
-           --pad-comma \
-           --indent=spaces=4 \
-           --align-pointer=type \
-           --max-code-length=120 \
-           --lineend=linux \
-           yourfile.cpp
+    tools/astyle.sh <yourfile.cpp>